Will-Nolen99/pathfinding/README.md

 # How to run

-To run the program simply compile and then run the Pathfinder class in the default package. make sure to have java installed.
+To run the program simply compile and then run the Pathfinder class in the default package.
+Make sure to have java installed.

 # Processing